NTURacingTeam/nturt_zephyr_common/_sources/decisions/00_file_structure.rst.txt

 <https://kernel.org/doc/html/latest/process/coding-style.html#conditional-compilation>`__
 to write code with conditional compilation better.

-Within a module, group global variables into a single context structure :c:struct:`MODULE_NAME_ctx`.
+Within a module, group global variables into a single context struct :c:struct:`MODULE_NAME_ctx`.
 Initialize its member in a static initializer if possible and define a :c:func:`MODULE_NAME_init` function to initialize other members unable to be initialized in the static initializer.